Scags/Cypyonate/README.md

 # Installation
 ### Requirements
-Latest tested with Python 3.11.0
+Latest tested with Python 3.11.0. **Requires** Python 3.10+.

-The following Python packages are required by Cypyonate and can be install with `pip install -r requirements.txt`
+The following Python packages are required by Cypyonate and can be install with `pip install -r requirements.txt` if installing manually:
 - pefile
 - pywin32
 - colorama